 - Blend Banana into Milk: You can skip the cream entirely and just blend banana into the milk for a delicious homemade banana milk matcha latte!
 It will have a thicker texture but the same great taste.

-- Instantly Ripen Bananas: If you have just ripe bananas and want to make them sweeter, stick them on a sheet pan and roast them in the oven until they become dark brown.
+- Instantly Ripen Bananas: If you have just ripe bananas and want to make them sweeter, stick them on a sheet pan and roast them in the oven at 300°F for 15-20 minutes until they become dark brown.
 They’ll be much sweeter and tastier to use in your lattes.

 Leave a Reply